Coddled egg

 In cooking, coddled eggs are eggs that have been cracked into a ramekin or another small container, placed in a water bath or bain-marie and gently or lightly cooked just below boiling temperature.
-They can be partially cooked, mostly cooked, or hardly cooked at all (as in the eggs used to make Caesar salad dressing, which is only slightly poached for a thicker end-product).
+They can be partially cooked, mostly cooked, or hardly cooked at all (as in the eggs used to make Caesar salad dressing, which are only slightly poached for a thicker end-product).
 Poached eggs are similar to coddled eggs but cooked by submersion in water, rather than being placed in a water bath.

 Method

 The egg is broken into an egg coddler, porcelain cup or ramekin with a lid, and cooked using a bain-marie.
 The inside of the egg coddler is first buttered to flavor the egg and allow it to be removed more easily.
 A raw egg (sometimes with additional flavorings) is broken into the coddler, which is then placed in a pan of near-boiling water for 7 to 8 minutes to achieve a solid white and runny yolk.